SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * You are unsure which workspace should be used
 * A sandbox output may become a department use case
+* A department workspace request does not have both an owner and deputy owner
 * A department asset may become production-facing
 * External collaborators need access
 * Confidential or restricted data may be involved